Itsdarkhere/simpleSearchEngine/README.md

 Last stage implementation details: https://hyperskill.org/projects/66/stages/359/implement

 Basic functionality in a nutshell:
-Searching for names/emails from a textfile by a search strategy that is chosen by the user.
+Searching for names/emails from a textfile, according to a search strategy that is chosen by the user.
 Search strategies: ALL, ANY, or NONE.

 ALL: Needs a precise match to return/print anything.